viniciusbarros/scrumProcess/pros-and-cons.md

 - Can get boring if you're not involved in most of the stories
 - Can get long, if whole team is not focused

 ## Sprint Review / Demo
+Meeting where team members show what they developed in current sprint.
+External people may want to join and see the team achievements.

 ### Pros
 - We show the things we developed this sprint
 - Boost confidence and brings feeling of "Mission accomplished"